Harlequin beetle: Sexual dimorphism and behavior

+Relationship with pseudoscorpions

+Tiny pseudoscorpions may attach themselves or hide under the wing coverts of harlequin beetles to use them for transport, which is a form of phoresy.
+In one case, fifteen pseudoscorpion had hidden themselves under the wing coverts of a harlequin beetle, but their combined weight was still less than 2.5% of the beetle's.
+Some pseudoscorpion species appear to primarily, or exclusively, rely on harlequin beetles for dispersal between their habitats.
+Once transported to a recently fallen tree by harlequin beetles, a new pseudoscorpion colony is formed and remains isolated until the next generation of harlequin beetles have completed their immature stages (egg, larvae and pupae) in the wood and emerge as adult beetles.
+At that point, pseudoscorpions from the colony will attach themselves to the emerging beetles to be transported to a new recently fallen tree, starting the cycle over again.

+Anti-fungal properties

 The harlequin beetle contains three homologous peptides, Alo-1, Alo-2, and Alo-3.
 Alo-3 was the first known peptide from insects to exhibit the knottin fold.
 It has a higher level of activity against the fungal species Candida glabrata than the Alo-1 and Alo-2 peptides do.
 Currently, there is a lack of treatment for fatal hospital-acquired infections and other pathologies.
 The peptide Alo-3 found in Harlequin beetles could provide a treatment for these severe, life threatening infections.